-The Netherlands is insufficiently utilising the potential of employees of 55 years old or older.
-Our Gross Domestic Product (GDP) therefore misses out on 48 billion euro of additional growth.
-If all OECD-countries would increase the labour participation levels of 55 to 69 year olds to that of Sweden, the potential long term gain to economic growth could be two trillion US dollars.
-This is the outcome of PwC its annual Golden Age Index.
+If all OECD-countries would increase the labour participation levels of 55 to 69 year olds to that of New Zealand, the potential long term gain to economic growth could be 3.5 trillion US dollars.
+This is the outcome of PwC’s annual Golden Age Index.

 The Golden Age Index is a weighted average of various indicators.
 Labour participation, earnings and training attended are among others, indicators that show the impact of employees older than 55 years on the labour markets of OECD-countries.